utk-eecs-crumpton-tas/cs102-handbook/docs/general/discord.md

 ## Uploading a File

 Uploading a file is simple, you can either select the plus icon on the left side of the message box or simply drag and drop the file into the app.
 Uploading a file should be a last resort.
 You should do your best to try to figure out which part of your program is not working and ask questions about the piece you are struggling with.
 We will help if you are _really_ stuck, but please try to find bugs on your own if you can.
-Here is the section reference on <LinkWithIcon to="/cs102-writeups/docs/debugging/segmentation-faults#how-to-debug-segmentation-faults" text="debugging with print statements" />.
+Here is the section reference on [debugging with print statements](/docs/debugging/segmentation-faults#how-to-debug-segmentation-faults).

 ## Taking a Screenshot